agougo/icinga2-install-static-ubuntu/README.md

 ### [TO DO]

 / Move from InfluxDB v1 to InfluxDB v2
 / Structure Grafana a bit better
+/ Test the Grafana module by Netways

 ### Support